matesh/mqttk/README.md

 being able to track message exchange over time is equally as important as the content of the messages themselves.

-Since there is no other similar tool out there I decided to make my own and share it with whoever is interested.
-The project is written in tk/ttk, I don't have time to learn some fancy-pancy GUI environment, it was quick and easy to knock out, and it should run on anything including the kitchen sink.
+Since there is no other similar tool out there, I decided to make my own and share it with whoever is interested.
+The project is written in tk/ttk.
+I don't have time to learn some fancy-pancy GUI environment, it was quick and easy to knock out, and it should run on anything including the kitchen sink.